 Ray Notgrass created Exploring Government as a one-semester government course for high school with a narrow audience in mind—either homeschooling or private schooling Christians (Protestant), who also prefer a conservative, limited-government perspective.
 The course can also be used to satisfy a half credit for English (with coverage of literature), although the additional work for literature credit is optional.
 The course design works best for students studying and working independently, although it should also work well for a group class that meets weekly to discuss the reading and writing assignments.

-There are two essential course books if you want to use only the government course: the 455-page Exploring Government textbook and We Hold These Truths, a collection of writings by various authors that includes articles, historical source documents, essays, and speeches related to U.S. government.
-Some are recent commentaries and articles regarding hot topics such as drones and abortion.
-The “Constitution of the United States” is included within We Hold These Truths, and students will also read their own state’s constitution in the unit on state government.
+There are two essential course books if you want to use only the government course (without credit for literature): the 455-page Exploring Government textbook and We Hold These Truths.
+The latter book is a collection of writings related to the U.S. government that includes articles, historical source documents, essays, and speeches.
+Some are recent commentaries and articles regarding controversial topics such as drones and abortion.
+The Constitution of the United States is included within We Hold These Truths, and students will also read their own state’s constitution in the unit on state government.
 (The publisher’s website has links to state constitutions.)
 Both books are hardcover with full-color photos, drawings, and maps, and the textbook has an index.